The role of absorption in three-dimensional electron diffraction dynamical structure refinement: Results

 The material caesium lead bromide (\(\mathrm{CsPbBr_3}\)) was examined using the structure reported in ~\cite{Suresh2024}, with the corresponding structural parameters listed in Table~\ref{tab:material_parameters}.
 This compound was selected because it contains atoms of large atomic number and correspondingly strong elastic and absorptive scattering factors $f$ and $f'$, making absorption especially significant.

-Two-beam and many-beam integrated intensities were simulated for \(\mathrm{CsPbBr_3}\) at 200 keV using the first experimentally observed orientation, [\textit{uvw}] = [-1.0, 0.39, -0.53].
+Two-beam and many-beam integrated intensities were simulated for \(\mathrm{CsPbBr_3}\) at 200 keV using the first experimentally observed orientation, [\textit{uvw}] = [-0.43, 1.00, 0.93], taken from the 3D ED dataset reported in (Suresh et al. 2024) and determined during data reduction using PETS2 \cite{palatinus2011pets}.
 This orientation defines the centre of a {virtual frame}, as described in \cite{klar_accurate_2023}, with each virtual frame corresponding to a small angular range in \(\alpha\) around the central orientation, where \(\alpha\) is the rotation axis of the goniometer.
 In this study, all orientations correspond to experimentally observed ones, while specific angular positions within a virtual frame are referred to as tilts.

 The two-beam integrated intensities for this orientation were computed by numerically integrating Eqs.~\eqref{eq:two_beam_absorption} and \eqref{eq:two_beam_no_abs_x} with an additional Lorentz correction.
 In the many-beam case, calculations were performed using the full Bloch-wave code described in \cite{malik2025hybrid}, with the parametrized form of the absorptive scattering factors \(f'\) adapted from \cite{thomas2024parameterized}.
 Here, no Lorentz correction is required because the rotation geometry is already encoded through explicit tilt sampling.